Fairview Middle Clubs and Activities

 The goal of this writing club is to provide writers with a safe place to write and share your stories with peers.
 Art is designed to be appreciated and shared.
 This is an opportunity for you to do just that along with harnessing, improving, and encouraging your abilities.

-Through the course of the year, writers will have the opportunity to:
+Through the course of the year, writers may have the opportunity to:

 - complete “quick writes” to practice and sharpen their skills;